Applying Sensor Conditioner

 We recommend applying a small amount to each sensor before your first few sessions.
 As the headset becomes accustomed to a single person’s skin pH balance, less conditioner may be needed.
 Some users may need to apply paste before every session, depending on their skin and hair type.

 Note: Multiple users exercising on a single headset should apply conditioner before every session.

 What if I use too much Conditioner?

-Excess conditioner can be wiped off of each sensor with a finger, or a lint free cloth.
-To remove from your hands after applying to sensors, simply wash with warm water; no harsh chemicals are required.
-Apply Sensor Conditioner just to the tips of each sensor, excess Sensor Conditioner applied too deep into the sensor or beneath the sensor pad can be problematic.
+Excess conditioner can be wiped off of each sensor with a finger or a lint-free cloth.
+To remove conditioner from your hands after applying to sensors, simply wash with warm water; no harsh chemicals are required.
+Apply Sensor Conditioner just to the tips of each sensor.
+Excess Sensor Conditioner applied too deep into the sensor or beneath the sensor pad can be problematic.